sussyOS/SusScript/README.md

 ## Installation

-To use the Sussy Compiler, download the setup from releases!👍
+To use the Sussy Compiler, [click here](https://sussyos.github.io/susScript)